 Every dog loves a treat, and the Toy Torkie is no different.
 The good news is that those same treats that a Yorkie might like often go down well with the Toy Torkie also, albeit in even smaller portions.

 Indeed, it’s easy for your dog to enjoy treats a little too much from time to time, so it’s best to think of special treats for a Toy Torkie as just that – special occasions only!

-Although the smoky rich savoury flavours of many a dog treat are always appreciated by these pooches, the Toy Torkie is known for often having something of a sweet tooth.
+Although the smoky rich savory flavors of many a dog treat are always appreciated by these pooches, the Toy Torkie is known for often having something of a sweet tooth.

-Not only is this fruit distinctive in flavour and perfectly safe to eat, presuming seeds are removed – it’s also packed with vitamins and a little extra fibre.
+Not only is this fruit distinctive in flavor and perfectly safe to eat, but presuming seeds are removed – it’s also packed with vitamins and a little extra fiber.

-You can freeze watermelon cube for a refreshing snack on a hot day, and their natural high water content is useful in and of itself too.
+You can freeze watermelon cube for a refreshing snack on a hot day, and their naturally high water content is useful in and of itself too.

 What’s more, watermelons are lower in sugar than many other fruits, with the likes of bananas being higher in sugar for dogs than you might think.

-If your Toy Torkie proves none too keen on watermelon, though, you can look to slices of cucumber for a differently flavoured but similarly beneficial effect.
+If your Toy Torkie proves none too keen on watermelon, though, you can look to slices of cucumber for a differently flavored but similarly beneficial effect.

 In general, keep in mind that, as a tiny breed of dog, the Toy Torkie can do a lot with a little when it comes to treats – both in terms of vitamin content as much as sugar content.
 Make sure to portion accordingly!

 My Final Thoughts on the Toy Torkie